WARNING: As this organisation lists one or more EP accredited lobbyists, it is highly improbable that its lobbying costs are lower than €10,000.

 Industry forums (European Parliament)

 LobbyControl campaigns for more transparency and a legal, institutional and societal framework that limits the improper influence of lobbyists on both politics and the public at large.
 We concretely campaign for a better EU transparency register, more balanced expertise and more balanced lobbymeetings, stricter rules against conflicts of interests, as well as more transparency of decision making in all three institutions with a focus on the least transparent institution, the council.
-Moreover we engage in certain fields like trade politics or climate politics, when we have the impression that the lobbying taking place or the priviledged access of certain groups resulted or will result in corporate capture
+We engage to expose the privileged access and undue influence big business often enjoys in all three institutions.
+We focus on certain fields like digital or climate politics, when we have the impression that the lobbying taking place or the priviledged access of certain groups resulted or will result in corporate capture

 Meetings with European Commission1 meetings found.